Levodopa Therapy

 Non-Pharmacological Treatments

-- Focused ultrasound, for resting tremor
+- Focused Ultrasound for Resting Tremor

-It’s important to note that the best treatment approach for Parkinson’s disease varies from person to person.
+It’s important to note that the best therapeutic approach for Parkinson’s disease varies from person to person.
 Your doctor will work with you to determine the most appropriate treatment plan based on your individual needs and preferences.

 Lifestyle Modifications for Parkinson’s Disease

-Levadopa Therapy
+Levodopa Therapy

 The History of Levodopa

-Discovery and Early Use
+Discovery and early use

-- 1910: The compound L-dopa was first synthesized by a German chemist named George Barger.
+- 1910: The compound L-DOPA was first synthesized by a German chemist named George Barger.

 - 1967: Levodopa was approved for use in the United States to treat Parkinson’s disease.